-Question: How often and where does RTI meet?
-Answer: Interns will participate in training sessions twice a month between September and June.
-While specific meeting dates are TBD, meetings will take place every other Sunday at the DePaul University Lincoln Park Campus.
-The internship will officially culminate with a presentation of research findings in June every year.
+Interns meet twice a month between September and May.
+While specific meeting dates are TBD, meetings will take place approximately every other Sunday at the DePaul University Lincoln Park Campus.
+The internship officially culminates with a presentation of research findings in June.

-Question: So this is a paid internship?
-What are the details?
-Answer: Interns will receive a stipend of $200 upon successful completion of the project.
+Yes!
+Paying interns for their work is central to our feminist philosophy.
+Interns will receive a stipend of $200 upon successful completion of the project.

-Question: How intense is RTI?
-This isn't going to be like school, is it?
-Answer: Although RTI meeting are really fun, they definitely require focus and commitment.
+Although RTI meeting are really fun, they definitely require focus and commitment.
 The biggest goal of the program is for interns to have fun!
 BUT, before you apply, you must be ready to make RTI a priority and you must be ready to read, write, listen, think, debate, wrestle and apply yourself throughout this 10-month long program.
-Homework (don't worry, it's never any more than an hour or so of work!) is assigned on a monthly basis and completion of all assignments is mandatory.
-Success of the program depends upon your FULL participation because your fellow interns will depend on you throughout the year to show up and follow through.
+Homework (don't worry, it's never any more than an hour or so of work!) is assigned as meaningful, and completion of all assignments is mandatory.
+Success of the program depends upon your full participation because your fellow interns will depend on you throughout the year to show up and follow through.